skaterdevs/SkateSpotsMap/README.md

 #### GoogleService-Info.plist
 1. For more security reasons, the plist is not in the repo.
 This file has to be manually added.
-2. Download the file (ask Jason for it) into the SkateSpotsMap folder where all the other Swift files are located
+2. Download the file (ask Jason for it) into the rootDirectory/SkateSpotsMap folder where all the other Swift files are located

 #### Amplify
 In order to use AWS S3 (storage), we must interface with it through a package called Amplify.
 This has already been installed and set up.
 However, if you just do a fresh clone, it will not build as two files are missing.
 Place the files in the root directory of the project.